 Generally speaking, one uses copper cookware “low and slow” (as we like to say), meaning copper is the metal of choice for delicate preparations and fine cooking control.
 As with other dry heat applications, we recommend carbon steel or cast iron for broiling.

-If you’re unsure, letting a splash of vinegar sit on the suspicious surface for a couple of hours will usually reveal thin spots as a light green-ish (verdigris) streak.
+If you’re unsure, letting a splash of vinegar dry on the suspicious surface for a couple of hours will usually reveal thin spots as a light green-ish (verdigris) streak.
 Now and then we receive a pot that still has years of wear left in its tin lining, so we like folks to be sure their pots need the work before they incur shipping costs (which, given the weight of some copper cookware, can be considerable).

 We’re also able to tin pans that were originally lined in nickel.
 The procedure for stripping the nickel is a little more intense (i.e., sand-blasting is often needed), so only pans of 1.75mm thickness or thicker make good candidates.

 If you’re local to NYC and are not sure your wares need work, we love visitors and are always happy to perform evaluations in our Brooklyn office (at no cost).
 If you’re contacting us through the BCC website, it’s also possible to attach photos to the contact form, which allows us to assess most issues remotely.
-It’s worth noting that what may appear to be wear and tear is sometimes just the normal maturation of tin and may require nothing more than touch-up most people are equipped to perform at home (see “How do I clean a tin lining?” below).
+It’s worth noting that what may appear to be wear and tear is sometimes just the normal conditioning and maturation of tin and may require nothing more than touch-up most people are equipped to perform at home (see “How do I clean a tin lining?” below).

 If you’d like us to handle shipping your wares from Brooklyn to our Ohio shop, we charge a flat $50 for the service, plus our cost to pack and ship.